Invite other people to satisfy your needs and passions by satisfying their needs and passions.

-Relationship keys may spark immediate satisfaction and may spark future success.
+People moments can spark immediate satisfaction and future success.

-Giving people sincere moments of dignity in front of witnesses is a form of self-protection.
-Sincere moments of dignity demonstrate respectful behavior and protect you from accusations of bullying, slandering, backstabbing, etc. Moments of dignity must be sincere to be believable.
+Giving people sincere moments of dignity and moments of passion in front of witnesses is also a form of self-protection.
+Sincere moments of dignity and moments of passion demonstrate respectful behavior and protect you from accusations of bullying, slandering, backstabbing, etc. Moments of dignity and moments of passion must be sincere to be believable.

 People Success #1

 After Paula learned about DISC behavior styles, she understood why her young daughter sometimes expressed her feelings in negative ways.
 Paula helped her daughter understand that negative behavior makes satisfying her own needs more difficult.
 For a few years Paula and her daughter had a code word they used to refer to that behavior.
 When the behavior started, Paula used the code word.
 Her daughter stopped the behavior immediately.
 She sometimes brought up the code word for her own behavior.
 Paula’s daughter learned more successful ways to satisfy her needs.
 Neither Paula nor her daughter has used the code word in decades.

 Moments Of Dignity

 Identifying negative behavior and using a code word to draw attention to it (Knowledge)